 Don't simply accept the seller's advice.
 Always follow the rules!

 Personally, during season, I eat about 2 kg (4 pounds) of watermelon (without the rind) during weekdays, and double during weekends.
 This means that the watermelon has 600 kilocalories during weekdays, and 1'200 kilocalories during weekends.
 I can say, after a few days of overindulgence, that the sickness limit for me is around 5 kg (11 pounds) a day.

 Any other advice?

 The digestion of the fiber present in vegetables (including seeds, nuts, fruits) causes gas, but the level varies wildly depending on the type of food and on the bacteria present in the digestive system.

 The digestion of fats and proteins doesn't cause gas.

 Nuts may cause colon spasms (a few hours after being eaten).

-You should drink plenty of water, eat plenty of vegetables and proteins (preferably from fish), and don't replace (unsaturated) fats with carbohydrates.
+You should drink plenty of water, eat plenty of vegetables and proteins, and don't replace (unsaturated) fats with carbohydrates.

 Whenever you research dietary advice, you should be very careful with the terminology and labeling which tries to shorten things.